Geesa-Vihara/Flight/README.md

 # Flight
-Flight is a 2D, single player, 3 level game where you have to pass the paper plane without getting struck by obstacles.
+Flight is a 2D, single player, 3 level game where you have to pass the paper plane without getting struck by obstacles.<br>
 <sub><sup>This was made in our ealier stages of learning coding.
 Hope y'all enjoy!</sup></sub>

 ## Main Menu